 Under the GDPR, you have the following rights, which we will always work to uphold:

 a.
-The right to be informed about our collection and use of your personal data.
+Your right to be informed – You have the right to be informed about our collection and use of your personal data.
 This Privacy Notice should tell you everything you need to know, but should you have any questions please contact us to find out more.

 d.
-The right to be forgotten, i.e. the right to ask us to delete any of your personal data that we have.
+Your right to erasure – You have the right to ask us to erase your personal information in certain circumstances.

 f.
-The right to object to us using your personal data for a particular purpose or purposes.
+Your right to object to processing – You have the right to object to the processing of your personal data for a particular purpose or purposes.

 What Personal Data do we collect?